tomasccasares/tomasccasares/README.md

 # Hi, I'm [Tomas Carranza Casares](https://github.com/tomasccasares)!

 I am a computer science student with a focus on full-stack development.
 I love creating web and mobile applications.
-I am also always eager to learn new programming languages and technologies to improve my skills.
+I am also always committed to learn new programming languages and technologies to improve my skills.

 ## Experience
  - I participated in the development of web and mobile applications.